UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 ---

-Doing the reverse cast by transforming strings into other data types, are a bit more problematic.
+Casting strings into other data types, are a bit more problematic.
 Sometimes it works correctly:

 ``` python